Shell says Gulf of Mexico sheen dissipating

 The earlier drop in the company's London-listed share price showed that investors remain anxious over potential oil accidents two years after the BP offshore spill, the worst ever in the United States.

-Shares of Shell traded on the New York Stock Exchange (RDSa.N) closed up 11 cents on Thursday at $67.86.
-The stock closed down less than 1 percent in London after falling as much as 5 percent earlier in the day, temporarily erasing roughly $12 billion (7 billion pounds) in value from Europe's largest oil company by market capitalisation.
+Shares of Shell traded on the New York Stock Exchange closed up 11 cents on Thursday at $67.86.
+The stock closed down less than 1 percent in London after falling as much as 5 percent earlier in the day, temporarily erasing roughly $12 billion in value from Europe's largest oil company by market capitalization.

 The sheen, spotted about 50 miles away from the Macondo well, was estimated to be six barrels of oil stretched one mile by 10 miles before it began dissipating.